qdrant/landing_page/qdrant-landing/content/documentation/overview/vector-similarity.md

 At the heart of all such searches lies the concept of *vector similarity*, which gives us the ability to measure how closely related two data points are, how similar or dissimilar they are, or find other related data points.

-In this article, we will deep-dive into the essence of vector similarity, study how vector similarity search is used in the context of AI, look at some real-world use cases and show you how to leverage the power of vector similarity and vector similarity search for building AI applications.
+In this document, we will deep-dive into the essence of vector similarity, study how vector similarity search is used in the context of AI, look at some real-world use cases and show you how to leverage the power of vector similarity and vector similarity search for building AI applications.

 Let’s begin.